michaelloughnane/bitcamp-devops-6-course/responses/09_issue-activity.md

 ---

-I am waiting for you to open a new issue before moving on.

-I'll respond in your new issue once you've opened it
+This bot will respond in your new issue once you've opened it.